hero860116/Sentinel/README.md

 Sentinel has following features:

 * **Rich applicable scenarios**
-Sentinel has been wildly used in Alibaba's, and has covered almost all the core-scenarios in Double -11 Shopping Festivals in the past 10 years.
+Sentinel has been wildly used in Alibaba, and has covered almost all the core-scenarios in Double -11 Shopping Festivals in the past 10 years.
 Lots of scenario, such as “Miaosha”, which needs to limit burst flow traffic to meet the system capacity; message peaks and valley fills; degrade un reliable downstream applications, etc.

 * **Integrated monitor module**
 Sentinel also provides the most real-time monitoring function, you can see the runtime information of a single machine in real-time, and the summary runtime info of a cluster less than  500 nodes